AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ## Known limitations

-- **Match key constraints:** Once enabled for a connection, match keys cannot be removed.
-Add match keys to an existing connection, but to change the active set you must delete the connection and create a new one.
+- **Match key constraints:** Match keys cannot be removed from an existing connection.
+To change the active match keys, delete the connection and create a new one.
 - **One active connection per Azure source type:** Typically one active Blob connection and one active ADLS Gen2 connection at a time per account.
 To change storage location, delete the existing connection and create a new one.
 - **Subfolder support:** Files must be at the configured path prefix; Collaboration does not traverse arbitrary subfolders beyond that prefix.
 - **Separate source types:** Blob and ADLS Gen2 are distinct connections—do not mix configuration between them in a single wizard run.